UnumID/react-web-sdk/README.md

   };

   const sendEmail = async (options) => {
-    // Call your backend to send a deeplink via email and return the response.
+    // Call your backend to send a deeplink via custom email and return the response.
   };

   const sendSms = async (options) => {
-    // Call your backend to send a deeplink via sms and return the response.
+    // Call your backend to send a deeplink via custom sms and return the response.
   };

+  const sendPushNotification = async (options) => {
+    // Call your backend to send a deeplink via custom push notification and return the response.
+  }

   const goToLogin = () => {
     // Navigate to your login page.